-Students requesting services should complete the Initial Contact Form and provide appropriate documentation of their disability.
+Students requesting services should complete the SOAR Student Application and provide appropriate documentation of their disability.
 It is the responsibility of the student with the disability to obtain and pay for this documentation.
 Some accommodations require significant planning; therefore, students should begin the process well in advance.
 Students should submit their documentation as soon as possible.

 Requests for academic accommodations are handled through the Student Office for Accessibility Resources.
-You will complete the online Initial Contact Form and provide documentation of your disability.
+You will complete the online SOAR Student Application and provide documentation of your disability.

 The type of documentation required depends on the type of disability.
 Read the guidelines for documenting a disability.